-Requests for advance reservation of the two study rooms are accepted no more than 90 days and no less than 24 hours in advance of the requested date.
-Instructions for advance reservations may be found on our website.
-Non-Resident library cardholders will need to reserve a study room at least 24 hours in advance by calling the 3rd Floor Reference Desk.
+Requests for advance reservation of the 2 study rooms are accepted no more than 90 days and no less than 24 hours before the requested date.
+Fountaindale Library cardholders may reserve the rooms online.
+Pinnacle Library Cooperative and reciprocal borrower cardholders shall call Reference Desk if needing to make a reservation in advance.

 An individual or group may have no more than one advance reservation per day.

-Groups may not rearrange Library furniture.
-Signs and decorations may not be taped or stapled to walls, doors or glass windows.
-Use of glue, crayons, paint, markers, tape, glitter, wax, candles (lit or unlit) and other craft supplies is prohibited.
+Groups may not rearrange library furniture.
+Signs and decorations may not be taped or stapled to walls, doors or windows.
+Use of glue, crayons, paint, markers, tape, glitter, wax, candles (lit or unlit), and other craft supplies is prohibited.
 Study rooms are to be left as they are found.
 Waste must be placed in appropriate garbage and/or recycling receptacles.
 No food or open drinks are allowed in study rooms.

 Once a room has been vacated for more than 10 minutes, the Library reserves the right to remove the user’s belongings without assuming responsibility or liability thereof and to reassign the study room to an available status.

-The Library does not provide equipment and/or storage.
+The Library does not provide any storage for patrons.